Premenstrual Dysphoric Disorder (PMDD)

 Premenstrual dysphoric disorder (PMDD) can be considered a severe form of premenstrual syndrome (PMS).
 Both PMS and PMDD are characterized by unpleasant physical and psychological symptoms that occur in the second half of a woman's menstrual cycle, most commonly in the days preceding the menstrual period.
-Physical symptoms such as bloating, breast tenderness, headaches, and joint pain; food cravings, mood swings or frequent crying, panic attacks, fatigue, mood changes, irritability, and trouble focusing are among the most common symptoms, yet other symptoms like anxiety and trouble sleeping have been reported.
+Physical symptoms such as bloating, breast tenderness, headaches, joint pain, food cravings, mood swings or frequent crying, panic attacks, fatigue, mood changes, irritability, and trouble focusing are among the most common symptoms.
+Other symptoms like anxiety and trouble sleeping have been reported.
 PMS symptoms may be troubling and unpleasant.
 PMDD may cause severe, debilitating symptoms that interfere with a woman's ability to function.

 PMDD has been previously medically referred to as late luteal phase dysphoric disorder.

 - Submit »

 Find out what women really need.